akarsh/TUPJNOSQL17/PITCHME.md

 # Goal
 - To use 3 NOSQL databases in a Blog Application.
 - In the blog application:
-  - Author data is stored in MongoDB
+  - Author's data is stored in MongoDB.
-  - Blog posts data is stored in Redis
+  - Blog posts data is stored in Redis.
-  - Neo4j for Author-Blog post relation
+  - Neo4j for Author-Blog post relation.
-  - Author session is stored in Riak (back up for Neo4j)
+  - Author session is stored in Riak (back up for Neo4j).

 ---

 # NOSQl Databases Functions
-- MongoDB - Storing Author's Data
+- MongoDB - Storing Author's Data.
-- Redis - For storing the Data of Blog Post using key-value pair
+- Redis - For storing the Data of Blog Post using key-value pair.
-- Neo4j - Storing relationship between Authors and their posts
+- Neo4j - Storing relationship between Authors and their posts.

 ---